tedngai/itlworkshops/_posts/2019-03-07-GIS_Workshop_Terrain_Modeling.md

 ![qgis](../../../assets/images/GIS/pic_GIS_qgis_layerinfo.JPG){:height="75%" width="75%"}

-**CRS** - is the current projection system used, it should say EPSG:4269 - NAD83 - Geographic.
-In case you are working with other types of files and it might be using some other projection type, this is where you can find the information.
+**CRS** - is the current projection system used, it should say EPSG:26918 - NAD83 with our dataset.
+In case you are working with other types of files and might have some other projection type, regardless, this is where you can find the information.

+Also take note that this is where you find the file units and pixel size, which is the most important information for us to generate 3D data down the line.
+Here, it says the layer is in meters and each pixel is 1x1 meter.
+If you are using some other projection system, this will be different.
+For instance, for 1/9 arc-second resolution data, the unit will be degrees and pixel size will be a very small number.

 Now click on **Raster > Projections > Warp (Reproject...)**, a window should pop up.